Department of Geography and Environmental Studies

 Sustainability and Environment in the South

 Analysis of the relationships between people and environment in selected regions in the South (Africa, Asia, Latin America).
-Emphasis on sustainable livelihoods and local action in relation to broader socio-economic and political processes.
+Emphasis on sustainable livelihoods and local action in relation to climate change and broader socioeconomic and political processes.
 Regions selected vary from year to year.

 Lecture and discussion three hours a week.